illyabjazevic/Getting-and-Cleaning-Data-Course-Project/README.md

  ---------------------------------------------------------------------------------------------------------------------------------

- The code is explain in the comment of the R script.
+ The solution code is explained in the comments of the R script.